deepanshs/mrsimulator/docs/index.rst

 About
 ^^^^^

-The `Mrsimulator` package is a c and python based library for simulating fast solid-state nuclear magnetic resonance (NMR) spectra.
+The `Mrsimulator` package is a C and python based library for simulating fast solid-state nuclear magnetic resonance (NMR) spectra.
 The core methods are written in C, wrapped, and made available in python for python users.